lando/core/examples/tooling/README.md

 lando test
 lando test2

-# Should be able to define and pass down options to a script
+# Should be able to define and pass down options and args to a script
-lando word --word bird | grep "bird is the word" lando word -w gird | grep "gird is the word" lando word --word "this is actually a phrase" | grep "this is actually a phrase" lando word --service l337-node --word bird | grep "bird is the word" lando word --service l337-node -w gird | grep "gird is the word" lando word --service l337-node --word "this is actually a phrase" | grep "this is actually a phrase"
+lando word --word bird | grep "bird is the word" lando word -w gird | grep "gird is the word" lando word --word "this is actually a phrase" | grep "this is actually a phrase" lando word --service l337-node --word bird | grep "bird is the word" lando word --service l337-node -w gird | grep "gird is the word" lando word --service l337-node --word "this is actually a phrase" | grep "this is actually a phrase" lando word-engine | grep "bird is the word" lando word-engine bird | grep "bird is the word" lando word-engine gird | grep "gird is the word" lando word-engine "this is actually a phrase" | grep "this is actually a phrase" lando word-engine --service l337-node bird | grep "bird is the word" lando word-engine --service l337-node gird | grep "gird is the word" lando word-engine --service l337-node "this is actually a phrase" | grep "this is actually a phrase"

 # Should be able to run multiple commands on multiple services
 lando env